MarkusZoppelt/yubikey-otp/README.md

 ### Motivation:

-This tool provides a streamlined way to access TOTP secrets from your YubiKey without external dependencies.
-It uses a pure-Go implementation to communicate directly with your YubiKey via PCSC, offering fuzzy search and automatic clipboard copying for a better user experience.
+This tool provides a streamlined way to access TOTP secrets from your YubiKey with minimal system dependencies.
+It uses Go to communicate directly with your YubiKey via PC/SC, offering fuzzy search and automatic clipboard copying for a better user experience.

 ### Known issues